 Rusting and corrosion will also depend on the age of the bike

-Newer motorcycles will not be affected by rain the same way older ones will.
-Allowing a newer model to stay outside unattended for a couple of days will not cause much damage, but with an older one, you could run into some serious problems.
+Newer motorcycles will not be affected by rain as older ones will.
+Allowing a more recent model to stay outside unattended for a couple of days will not cause much damage, but you could run into serious problems with an older model.

 The latest motorcycle models are made of higher quality materials and have better seals.
 This makes them more durable and resistant to corrosion from water and weather.